acquitelol/elle/README.md

 Without deferring, you would have to call `free` at every single place where you return.
 Not only is this inefficient, but also very easy to forget.

 Of course for a function like the above, you are able to determine what path the code will take at compile time, however if you use something like `rand()` you no longer have the ability to do this, so you need to call `free` manually at all points where the function leaves its scope.
-This is an elegant method to prevent that.
+This is an elegant way to prevent that.

 <hr />